crcdng/weather_app/README.md

 `flutter test integration_test --dart-define OWM_API_KEY=<API KEY>`

-Pure data classes, abstract classes and the third party dependencies are not tested.
+Pure data classes, abstract classes and third party dependencies are not tested.
 The Presentation layer has both unit tests for the `WeatherNotifier` state management class and widget tests for the `WeatherScreen`.
 The `test/utils` folder contains dummy JSON data that we need in more than one test and a reader helper function.

 I am using the [mocktail](https://pub.dev/packages/mocktail) package for mocking dependencies.